commontk/ctk-cli-indexer/README.rst

 symbol near the upper right corner).
 If you enable "Save to > Export" and "Load from > Local file" under "Controls" in the dashboard settings, you can also download/upload the dashboard as JSON.
 Furthermore, you can make the dashboard your default/home dashboard.
+Within this repository, you also find an example dashboard in the file `cli_dashboard.json`.